-• SMEs are an important and integral part of both the EU and Japanese economies.
-At the same time, they tend to face bigger difficulties in utilising a complex system due to lack of resources.
-Getting them on board is necessary to make the trade between EU and Japan reach its full potential.
+- SMEs are an important and integral part of both the EU and Japanese economies.
+At the same time, they tend to face bigger difficulties in utilising a complex system due to lack of resources and sometimes even knowledge.
+Getting them on board is essential to make the trade between EU and Japan reach its full potential. - Different treatment by the authorities with regard to the Rules of Origin will be devastating for the utilisation rate of the agreement.
+It is therefore crucial that the authorities minimise differences in treatment.